Wondering how good is Doxycycline for dogs?

 Storage of Doxycycline

-Doxycycline should be kept out of the reach of your dogs, and you should store it at a dry place with room temperature between 59° and 86°F.
+Doxycycline should be kept out of the reach of your dogs, and you should store it in a dry place with room temperature between 59° and 86°F.

 Doxycycline Dosage Precautions